terryaney/KatApp.Provider/katapp documentation.md

 });
 ```

+#### clearValidationSummaries

+**`.clearValidationSummaries()`**

+`clearValidationSummaries` clears out all 'client side' validation errors and warnings from the summaries.
+Useful if an application has displayed errors on a page, then allows the user to click 'cancel' which doesn't trigger any calculation or api action, but the screen's error summaries need to be cleared.

 #### renderValidationSummaries

 **`.renderValidationSummaries()`**

-renderValidationSummaries shows or hides validation summary based on existing <li> elements and can be used after errors and warnings have been processed (either adding to or removing from validation summaries) to ensure the correct visibility of summaries.
+`renderValidationSummaries` shows or hides validation summary based on existing <li> elements and can be used after errors and warnings have been processed (either adding to or removing from validation summaries) to ensure the correct visibility of summaries.

 #### clearInputValidation